MicrosoftDocs/customer-insights/ci-docs/predict-subscription-churn.md

   :::image type="content" source="media/subscription-churn-influentialfactors.PNG" alt-text="List showing influential factors and their importance in predicting the churn result.":::

+> [!NOTE]
-Go to **Data** > **Entities** and view the data tab for the output entity you defined for this model. *ChurnScore* in the output entity is the predicted probability of churn and *IsChurn* is a binary label based on *ChurnScore* with 0.5 threshold.
-The default threshold might not work for your scenario. [create a new segments](segments.md) with your preferred threshold.
+> In the output entity for this model, *ChurnScore* is the predicted probability of churn and *IsChurn* is a binary label based on *ChurnScore* with 0.5 threshold.
+If this default threshold doesn't work for your scenario, [create a new segment](segments.md) with your preferred threshold.
+To view the churn score, go to **Data** > **Entities** and view the data tab for the output entity you defined for this model.

 [!INCLUDE [footer-include](includes/footer-banner.md)]